guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 # Introduction

-Today, a good way get your flight reimbursed when facing a major problem is to publish your complaint social medias.
+Today, a good way get your flight reimbursed when facing a major problem is to share your complaint through social medias.
 I was curious about several things :

 Do people really use social medias to communicate with the airline companies ?
 What are the most frequent complaints ?
-Is there a significant difference in terms of customer experience between the companies (based on social media activity) ?
+Is there a significant difference in terms of customer satisfaction between the companies (based on social media activity) ?

 # Method